brettz9/integrity-matters/README.md

 ## To-dos

+1. Fix: Allow local file fetches when not `local` but expressed as `node_modules`
+1. Fix: Allow replacing whole `node_modules` path to allow for relative paths even if match isn't designed for it
+1. Enhancement: Force addition of `integrity`
+1. Enhancement: Allow mapping CDNs by package
 1. See about getting HTML parser to preserve whitespace between attributes so that preserves preexisting whitespace when re-serialized?
     Seems `cheerio` is using